Skip to main content

 Keratoconus is also associated with overexposure to ultraviolet rays from the sun, allergies, excessive eye rubbing, a history of poorly fitted contact lenses and chronic eye irritation.

-• Blurring and distortion of vision that may be corrected with spectacles in the early stages of the condition.
+• Blurring and distortion of vision, which may be corrected with spectacles in the early stages of the condition.
 Once the condition has progressed it is often difficult to satisfactorily correct the vision with glasses and your optometrist may need to fit a more rigid or hard contact lens.

 • Irregular astigmatism (irregular curvature of the cornea)